The world was a very different place in 1988.

 Melissa’s hospital visits became less frequent as she got older, but the stress and anxiety associated with managing a medically fragile child continued to take its toll on the couple.
 When Melissa was 10 years old, Kathy discovered a newly formed parent support group called the Organic Acidemia Association (OAA) whose mission was to provide information to parents and professionals dealing with a group of 30 related metabolic disorders – which included PA.
 The OAA soon became the family’s primary “go to” source for advice and information on medical advances related to PA.

 Melissa, or Mimi, now 31 years old, is an extremely active member in her community.
-Between participating in the Special Olympics and working for her father at Inner Lighting, a consortium of energy conservation and renewal energy companies, her social life is vibrant.
+Between participating in the Special Olympics and working at her father’s energy conservation and renewal company, her social life is vibrant.
 “I’m mostly her chauffer these days,” says Kathy.
 “Her social life is my social life.”
 In addition to her job, Melissa loves to bowl with her friends and create art through coloring.
 Today, she is one of the oldest people living with PA.

 “There’s a lot of hope.”